 I peered over the open divider between my living room and galley kitchen, took a sip of my now lukewarm mocha-flavored coffee, and filled a mug for Kate from my French press.
 “I thought Valentine’s Day was your holiday.
 Isn’t Cupid your patron saint?”

 Kate laughed.
 “Far from it.
 Cupid’s known for his arrow hitting the mark.
 I, for one, am too young to settle down with just one guy.
 Not that it isn’t great for some people.”

-I walked back to the living room and handed her a warm mug of coffee.
+I walked back into the living room and handed her a steaming mug of coffee.
 “Subtle.
 Real subtle.”
-I knew she meant me and my detective boyfriend Mike Reese.
+I knew she meant me and my boyfriend, Detective Mike Reese.
 He’d moved in a couple of months earlier, and I was still adjusting to the fact that I had a serious boyfriend and one that never left.
 “I thought you liked Reese.”

-Kate sipped her coffee, her hands cupped around the sides of the mug.
+Kate sipped her coffee, her hands wrapped around the sides of the mug for warmth.
 “I do.
 He’s great.”
 She glanced around the room, her eyes catching on one of his blazers slung across a dining room chair and a Sports Illustrated open on the glass-topped coffee table.
-“I don’t know if I’d be able to narrow my field down to one though.”
+“I don’t know if I’d be able to narrow my field down to one.”

 She wagged an eyebrow at me.
 “So far I have three dates for Valentine’s Day.”

 I almost choked on my coffee.
 “Three?
 On one day?”

 “Don’t look at me like that.”
 She sat forward and put her mug down.
 “It may have gotten a little out of hand, but Fern’s promised to help me manage it.”